geneontology/go-fastapi/provision/production/PRODUCTION_PROVISION_README.md

 ## Provision Instance on AWS

-We only need to provision the AWS instance once.
-This is because we only want one instance to manage the wildcard certificates.
 Use the terraform commands shown above to figure out the name of an existing workspace.
 If such workspace exists, then you can skip the provisionning of the aws instance.
 Or you can destroy the aws instance and re-provision if that is the intent.